 If you find a smaller machine with unimpressive features and is overall too small to accommodate the kinds of brewing power you’ll need, maybe look at some other options.
 You’ll also want a machine that will brew delicious espresso without taking up too much space in your kitchen.

 Top Espresso Machines Under $200

 Everyone deserves to have a high-quality, affordable espresso at the tip of their fingers.
 Here are some of our favorite espresso machines on the market right now that are dependable, affordable, and would make a great addition to your morning coffee routine.

 Brewsly 15-Bar Stainless Steel Espresso Machine

-De’Longhi EC155M Manual Espresso Machine
+De’Longhi EC155M Espresso and Cappuccino Maker

 There are two separate thermostats in the machine that measures the temperature of the water and the steaming temperatures.
 In addition to the stainless steel boiler, the De’Longhi not only produces robust espresso but also thoroughly steams milk to create consistent, frothy milk foam.